HeyGen x Slack | Create AI Videos Within Your Workspace

 HeyGen x Slack

-Your team already work in Slack.
-Now HeyGen do too.
-Generate avatar-narrated videos without leaving your workspace from any channel, DM, or slash command.
+Your team already works in Slack.
+Now HeyGen does too.
+Generate avatar‑narrated videos without leaving your workspace, from any channel, DM, or slash command.

 Create videos without leaving Slack

-Most video tools sit outside the tools your team actually use.
-By the time anyone opens them, the moment has passed.
-HeyGen is now a native Slack app installed once, available everywhere in your workspace.
+Most video tools sit outside the tools your team actually uses.
+By the time anyone opens them, the moment has already passed.
+HeyGen is now a native Slack app, installed once and available everywhere in your workspace.

 @mention HeyGen in any channel or DM with a prompt, and a finished video is posted directly in the thread.
-Use the slash command for full control.
-Set up automated video notifications so completed HeyGen videos surface in the right channel the moment they're ready.
+Use the slash command for complete control.
+Set up automated video notifications so completed HeyGen videos appear in the right channel the moment they are ready.
 No manual sharing.
 No forwarding links.

 Add HeyGen to your Slack workspace

 Click Add to Slack above and authorise HeyGen in your workspace.
-You'll need Slack admin permissions.
-The app installs in seconds and is immediately available to your whole team.
+You will need Slack admin permissions.
+The app installs within seconds and is immediately available to your entire team.

 Connect your HeyGen account